Find The Saint

 Cîteaux Abbey

 Bernard decided to go to Cîteaux Abbey.
 In 1113, he persuaded thirty other young noblemen (including 4 of his brothers) to go with him to seek admission into the first Cistercian monastery, which observed strict interpretation and followed the rules of St. Benedict.
-They were welcomed by the abbot, St. Stephen Harding.
+They were welcomed by the abbot, Saint Stephen Harding.
 Soon after his father and other brother also joined.
 In 1115, Bernard was sent with 12 monks to found a Cistercian house at Langres and Bernard was the abbot.
 Though there were initial difficulties due to Bernard’s strict disciple and austerities, his holiness soon attracted scores of disciples.
 The name of this house was changed from Vallee d’Absinthe to Clairvaux and was to become the mother house of 68 Cistercian monasteries established by its monks.

 Influencer and Advisor